Tabula Rasa (Buffy the Vampire Slayer): Plot

-A pair of the loan shark's vampires attack the shop, looking for Spike, and frighten the gang.
+A pair of the loan shark's vampire henchmen attack the shop, looking for Spike, and frighten the gang.
 Buffy discovers she has super strength when she stakes one of the vampires and saves Spike.
 Anya and Giles remain at the magic shop to work on spells, while Buffy and Spike head outside to fight more vampires and the rest of the Scoobies retreat to the sewers in an attempt to get to a hospital.
 Unfortunately, they are menaced by a vampire, too.
 When attacked, Spike unknowingly assumes his vampire visage, which sends Buffy running away in fear.
 When he catches up with her, Buffy attacks him and informs him that he is a vampire.
 He is confused, but assumes he is a good vampire because he does not want to hurt her.
 The loan shark and his minions attack the two and a fight ensues.

 Back in the shop, Anya tries spells from a book and conjures numerous bunnies, frightening her and exasperating Giles.
 Giles and Anya fight while hiding behind the counter and Giles reveals that he found a one-way plane ticket in his pocket for London, assuming he must be abandoning Anya.
 Anya begs him not to leave her and they kiss passionately.
 In the sewer, Xander fights with the vampire chasing them and finally stakes it, but then accidentally steps on Willow's crystal, which fell from her pocket during the commotion.
 The crystal shatters and the spell is broken, finding Giles and Anya kissing, Willow atop Tara after a fall, and Spike and Buffy deep in mid-action conversation.
 Tara and the others in the sewer realize that Willow broke her promise not to use magic.
 With the spell broken and her memories rushing back, Buffy is momentarily too stunned to duck a few painful hits.
 Spike finishes off the rest of the vampires and promises to make up his debt to the intimidated loan shark.

 Back at the house, Tara packs her belongings and leaves as Willow cries in another room.
 Giles takes his plane back to England.
 Spike finds Buffy at The Bronze, but she turns her face away and he stalks off.
 Later, however, she follows him and they kiss passionately beneath the stairs.